 Because you cannot nail or screw into the side of the plywood, you need to create nailing surfaces that follow the perimeter of both the front and rear panels.
 Cut four two-by-fours at 20 inches long each.
 Place these flat on the sides of panels and nail into place from the other side.

 The roof peaks also need nailing surfaces.
 For this, cut four boards at 15 inches each, then nail them along the roofline on the same side as the other nailing surfaces.
 Finally, the floor area will need nailing surfaces.
-Cut two two-by-fours at 29 inches each, then nail them along the bottoms of the front and rear panels.
+Cut two 2-by-4s at 29 inches each, then nail them along the bottoms of the front and rear panels.

 Create Nailing Surfaces on the Side Panels